 This type of clinic is for minor outpatient procedures for the removal of suspicious moles or biopsy proven skin cancer such as early stage melanoma.
 It is not a Mohs surgery center.
 We have partners in the area to whom we can arrange referrals for both Mohs surgery of non-melanoma skin cancer and plastic surgery for the removal of moles that are in cosmetic areas.

 The Inova Melanoma and Skin Cancer Center is dedicated to the advancement of treatment options which is why we offer our patients clinical trials.
-As a standard part of your cancer care, we will talk to you about if a clinical trial is an option for you.
+As a standard part of your care, we will discuss all possible treatment options including clinical trials (if available and applicable).